aamzhas/aamzhas.github.io/_pages/about.md

 ---

 ## News

+- **May 2021**: Began my Internship at Google LLC.
+I am working on experimenting with Pre-training the Multi-model BERT model on unlabelled data to improve the models performance in extracting business titles from storefront images.

 - **April 2021**: Humbled by another nomination for the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Spring 2021.